Funnel control for boundary control systems

 In this paper we consider a class of \emph{boundary control systems} (\emph{BCS}) of the form

-where $\Af,\Bf,\Cf$ are linear operators.
-The function $u$ is interpreted as the input, $y$ as the measured output and $x$ is called the state of the system.
+where $\Af,\Bf,\Cf$ are linear operators. {For Hilbert spaces $U$ and $X$, the $U$-valued functions $u$ and $y$ are interpreted as the input and the measured output $y$, respectively, whereas} $x$ is called the state of the system.
 Typically, $\Af$ is a differential operator on the state space $X$ and $\Bf,\Cf$ are evaluation operators of the state at the boundary of the spatial domain, that is, the domain of the functions lying in $X$.

-The aim of this paper is to develop an adaptive controller for boundary control systems which, roughly speaking, achieves the following goal: \begin{quote} \it For any prescribed reference signal $\yref\in W^{2,\infty}([0,\infty))$, the output $y$ of the system tracks $\yref$ in the sense that the transient behavior of the error $e(t):=y(t)-y_{\rm ref}(t)$ is controlled. \end{quote} Shortly, we will elaborate on the class of possible reference signals and the meaning of ``controlling the transient behavior'' in more detail.
+The aim of this paper is to develop an adaptive controller for boundary control systems which, roughly speaking, achieves the following goal: \begin{quote} \it For any prescribed reference signal $\yref\in W^{2,\infty}([0,\infty){,U})$, the output $y$ of the system tracks $\yref$ in the sense that the transient behavior of the error $e(t):=y(t)-\yref(t)$ is controlled. \end{quote} Shortly, we will elaborate on the class of possible reference signals and the meaning of ``controlling the transient behavior'' in more detail.
 The goal will be achieved by using a \emph{funnel controller}, which, in the simplest case, has the form

 for some positive function $\varphi$.
 Under this feedback, the error is supposed to evolve in the \emph{performance funnel}

 and would hence satisfy